Latent Association Mining in Binary Data: Latent Association Mining in Binary Data (LAMB)

-If $t' = t-1$, then the set $A^*$ is a fixed point of the search procedure, and further updates will not change $A^*$.
-Note that $A^* = \emptyset$ is a fixed point of the procedure that represents an unsuccessful search; non-empty fixed points are of primary interest.
-When $t' \neq t-1$, the algorithm has reached a terminating cycle $A_t, \ldots, A_{t'}$ of two or more sets.
-There is a close relationship between nonempty fixed points and coherent variable sets.
-By definition, a fixed point $A^*$ of the search procedure has the property that \begin{itemize} \item[] $(i)$ $H_0(j, A^*)$ is rejected for all $j \in A$, and \item[] $(ii)$ $H_0(j, A^*)$ is accepted for all $j \notin A$, \end{itemize} and therefore $A^*$ satisfies Definition \ref{def:coherent_set} up to a level of statistical significance.
-As such, non-empty fixed points of the search procedure are natural estimates of coherent sets.
-When the algorithm cycles through two or more sets, the final set $A^*$ is output.
-In our experience with simulated and real data sets, cycling is rare.
+We now discuss the LAMB method's search procedure for discovering coherent sets.
+The pseudocode for the LAMB method's iterative testing based search procedure is contained in Algorithm~\ref{alg: lamb search proc}.
+Initializing all possible singleton sets is recommended, and we consider this an ``exhaustive'' search in practice.\footnote{Algorithm~\ref{alg: lamb search proc} allows for initializing sets of features other than singletons, and the search procedure can be performed in parallel across multiple seeds $A^0$ and across the for $k\in [d]$ loop (see Appendix~\ref{app: lamb parallel search}).
+Multiple testing procedures other than \citet{yekutieli-2001} could be used (see Appendix~\ref{app: multiple testing procedures}).} Intuitively, initializing the search procedure with a singleton set increases the chance of estimating a minimal coherent set.
+However, Algorithm~\ref{alg: lamb search proc} is not guaranteed to estimate minimal coherent sets.

-In principle, any multiple testing procedure can be applied in Step 3 of the search process.
-A Bonferroni-type adjustment would guarantee family wise error control at each step, but would, in many cases, greatly reduce the sensitivity of the algorithm.
-The default implementation of LAMB uses the FDR-controlling procedure of \citet{bhy}, which controls the expected false discovery rate even when the p-values of the hypotheses $H_0 (j, A_t)$ are correlated.
+The output set $A^*$ in Algorithm~\ref{alg: lamb search proc} is a fixed point of the search procedure; further set updates will not change $A^*$.
+Note that $\emptyset$ is a fixed point of the search procedure that represents an unsuccessful search.
+There is a close relationship between nonempty fixed points and coherent sets.
+By definition, a nonempty fixed point $A^*$ of the search procedure has the properties: $\textnormal{H}_0(k, A^*)$ is rejected for all $k \in A^*$, and $\textnormal{H}_0(k, A^*)$ is accepted for all $k \notin A^*$.\footnote{We reject or accept the null hypotheses using a multiple testing procedure.} Therefore a nonempty fixed point $A^*$ satisfies Definition~\ref{def:coherent_set} up to a level of statistical significance.
+Consequently, nonempty fixed points of the search procedure are natural estimates of coherent sets.\footnote{Fixed points are not the only thing we observe from this search procedure in practice.
+Cycles do occur and are discussed in Appendix~\ref{app: search procedure details}.}